1980

 less overdubs, alternate vocals

-- Dead Giveaway II (RW/Ringo Starr) -Greg Mathieson on piano; short
+- Dead Giveaway II (RW/Ringo Starr) -Greg Mathieson on piano; edit

 - Dead Giveaway III (RW/Ringo Starr) -Greg Mathison on piano; ‘Stop